 Although she was one of the wealthiest women in the world, Pastor had lived discreetly in Monaco, almost never attending any society event.

-Apart from Gildo, she also had a daughter, Sylvia.
-The latter -- Sylvia Ratkowski-Pastor -- was born in 1961 in Pastor’s first marriage.
-Gildo Pallanca-Pastor was born in 1967 in her second marriage.
+Apart from Gildo, the twice divorced Pastor also had a daughter, Sylvia.
+The latter -- Sylvia Ratkowski-Pastor -- was born in 1961 in her first marriage to a Polish barman, Alfred Ratkowski.
+Gildo Pallanca-Pastor was born in 1967 in her second marriage to a local dentist, Dr Claude Pallanca, today retired and Russia’s Honorary Consul to Monaco.

 Notwithstanding that both she and Gildo received a monthly allowance from their mother of €500,000 ($680,000), she also said that her mother was more generous towards Gildo.